UPPMAX/HPC-python/docs/day3/batch.rst

 .. hint::

    Don't type along!
-We will go through an example like this with your self-installed virtual environment later.
+There are other examples like this with your self-installed virtual environment.

 .. tabs::